exasol/bucketfs-python/doc/design/bucketpath.rst

     # Attention: needs to provide/implment Pathlike protocol
     class BucketPath:
         """
-        Provides access to a bucket path servered via http or https.
+        Provides access to a bucket path served via http or https.
         """

         # uri protocol specifies associated with this class